-Peter is the Founder of Hanover Research, a global information services firm based in Washington, DC.
+Peter is the Founder and Chief Performance Officer of Hanover Research, a global information services firm based in Washington, DC.
 Ranked as one of the fastest growing companies in DC and as one of the largest market research firms in the world, Hanover provides knowledge support to more than 1,100 for-profit and non-profit organizations.
 Peter also founded and sits as Chairman of GP Ventures (GPV), which provides funding to seed-stage enterprises.
-An alumnus of Washington and Lee University, Peter travels frequently but divides the majority of his time between Telluride, CO, and New York, NY.
+A graduate of Washington and Lee University, Peter travels frequently but divides the majority of his time between Telluride, CO, and Bridgehampton, NY.

 David Wade serves on PGDF’s Board of Directors, applying his years of experience helping companies achieve their financial goals to the donor outreach activities of the Foundation.
-As a family member and friend to both Peter Dodge and Elizabeth Cairns, founding Board members of PGDF, David’s personal connection to PGDF is further informed by a lifelong interest in science and research gained from an undergraduate education in Biology.
+David’s affinity for PGDF is informed by a lifelong interest in science and research gained from an undergraduate education in biology.

 Dr. Jan Gryczynski’s research interests include the intersection of medical care and behavioral health, particularly with respect to identifying novel approaches to service delivery that improve access, engagement, and outcomes.
 His health services research in addictions spans the spectrum of substance use problems, from early intervention studies with adolescents, to treatment research with populations characterized by high problem severity and complex comorbidities.
 Much of his work has emphasized practical strategies for service improvement in vulnerable and underserved populations.
 His research has included randomized trials of service strategies in addiction treatment, studies to inform intervention design, and investigations of individual and contextual factors that shape health behavior, service delivery practices, and patient outcomes.
 Adjunctive to these research activities, Dr. Gryczynski maintains an active interest in methodology and quantitative analysis.

-Additionally, he is a Professor (Adjunct) at the Center for Alcohol and Addiction Studies, Department of Behavioral and Social Sciences, Brown University (Providence, RI).
+Additionally, he is a Professor (Adjunct) at the Center for Alcohol and Addiction Studies, Department of Behavioral and Social Sciences, Brown University.
 Dr. Leggio’s lab has pioneered clinical research on the role of neuroendocrine signaling in alcohol-seeking behaviors via human laboratory studies.
-He has authored or co-authored over 100 peer-reviewed manuscripts and has served as a regular reviewer for many journals, reviewer for NIH study sections and other U.S. and international funding agencies.
-He has served as consultant for FDA advisory panels, and on the editorial boards of addiction-related journals.
-Dr. Leggio has also served as Chair (Medical/Clinical) of the 2016 Research Society on Alcoholism (RSA) Program Committee.
+He has authored or co-authored over 130 peer-reviewed manuscripts and has served as a regular reviewer for many journals, reviewer for NIH study sections and other U.S. and international funding agencies and member of an FDA Advisory Board.
+He currently serves on the editorial board of several addiction-related journals.
+Dr. Leggio has served as Chair (Medical/Clinical) of the 2016 Research Society on Alcoholism (RSA) Program Committee, is a member of the American College of Neuropsychopharmacology and is also Founder and Chair of the Psychoneuroendocrinology Scientific Interest Group within the NIH IRP.
 Among other awards, he received the 2008 European Society for Biomedical Research on Alcoholism (ESBRA) Nordmann Award, the 2015 NIAAA Clinical Service Award, the 2016 NIAAA Mentoring Award and the 2016 RSA Early Career Investigator Award.